ashleyberry/fed-assignment/README.md

 Styling of CSS styling is heavily debated.
 Even if Styled Components isn't your personal favorite approach to CSS, I ask that you keep an open mind (and maybe grab another serving of mashed potatoes).
 I chose to use Styled Components for this single-page app because of the following:

-:white_check_mark: it's a flexible approach to CSS styling.
+:white_check_mark: it's a flexible approach to CSS styling

 :white_check_mark: it allows me to add, change and delete CSS without any unexpected consequences.

 :white_check_mark: it allows for styles to be clearly defined and easy to understand.

 :white_check_mark: they're easily reusable across the entire project.

 :white_check_mark: it avoids CSS files, which can quickly get hefty and complex.

 :white_check_mark: did you know you can [unit test Styled Components?!](https://github.com/styled-components/jest-styled-components)

 All of these reasons mean I can get more done in a shorter amount of time, hence why I chose to implement Styled Components.